kiyoMatsui/gatsby-personal-starter-blog/content/blog/video-bitstreams-part02/index.md

 Its important at this point to state that its clear this bitstream is using the avcc bitstream format.
 Most AVC streams are either avcc or Annex-b.

-Annex-b deliminates NAL units with a start code, for example, 00000001.
+Annex-b deliminates [NAL units](https://en.wikipedia.org/wiki/Network_Abstraction_Layer) with a start code, for example, 00000001.
 This is often easily spotted in the hex editor.

 AVCC deliminates NAL units with 4bytes indicating the NAL unit size.
 In the image above the the first 4 bytes of the pkt in hex will translate to the packet size - 4 (the size of the deliminator).

-e.g.  in the below snippet of the second packet  `0000 006d = 109` this is the same value as `size=113` subtracted by 4.
+For example, in the below snippet of the second packet  `0000 006d = 109` this is the same value as `size=113` subtracted by 4.

 ```
 size=113